Who Was in My Room Last Night?

 "Who Was in My Room Last Night?" is the opening track from American rock band Butthole Surfers' sixth album, Independent Worm Saloon.
-A remixed version, known as the "Tate or Tot Mix" was released on the CD magazine Volume Eight.
+A remixed version, known as the "Tate or Tot Mix", was released on the CD magazine Volume Eight.

 Music video

 The music video was directed by William Stobaugh, and animated by Tom Holleran and Wes Archer.
 The video depicts a man who drives to a bar where the Butthole Surfers are performing the song.
-He orders a drink from the bartender (played by Flea of the Red Hot Chili Peppers) and, upon consuming it, experiences some bizarre hallucinations (mostly involving the bar's waitress (played by Therese Kablan) who is depicted as the man's girlfriend, a nurse, and a series of creatures) before he suffers an apparent accident and is last seen falling down a void of cartoon skulls.
+He orders a drink from the bartender (played by Flea of the Red Hot Chili Peppers) and, upon consuming it, experiences some bizarre hallucinations, mostly involving the bar's waitress (played by Therese Kablan), who is depicted as the man's girlfriend, a nurse, and a series of creatures, before he apparently gets into a car crash and is last seen falling down a void of cartoon skulls.

+Many of the hallucinatory images are taken from the works of artist Robert Williams.

-The video was shown in the Beavis and Butt-head episode "No Laughing".
+The video was shown in the Beavis and Butt-head episode "No Laughing", and was received very enthusiastically by the duo.